rajatdangra/CoWIN_VaccineFinder/README.md

 	10) Retry Frequency (in Seconds): Frequency at which retry call should happen (in case of no slots found), (eg. 10).
 Value less than 3 Seconds is not recommended due to rate limiting imposed by the Government.
 	11) AutoPickCenter - If True ("1"), it auto picks center with the combination of 'Pin-code priority and the center with most available slots'.
 If false, it asks user to input preferred center.
 	12) IncludePaidService - If True ("1"), it will also include centers with as 'Paid' Service (Fee Type).
 If false, it will only pick centers with 'Free' service.
+	13) Telegram Chat ID: Chat ID with @Covid19VaccineSlotFinderBot, will not send Notification if this field is left Empty in appsettings.json

 Optional:
 	1) First Name - will be used in E-Mail.